Middle Eastern Kofta

 2. Place the onion, garlic, bell pepper, jalapeƱo pepper, and cilantro in the bowl of the food processor (no need to clean it first).
 Pulse until the vegetables are finely minced but not purƩed.
 Set a fine sieve over a medium bowl.
 Transfer the minced vegetables to the sieve and use a rubber spatula to press out as much liquid as possible.
 Add the strained vegetable mixture to the bowl with the nuts.

-3. To the veggies and nuts, add the lamb, cumin, cinnamon, cardamom, cloves, salt, and white pepper.
+3. To the veggies and nuts, add the lamb (or beef), cumin, cinnamon, cardamom, cloves, salt, and white pepper.
 Using your hands, mash the mixture together until evenly combined.

 4. Line a baking sheet with aluminum foil.
 Form the mixture into patties about 2 inches in diameter and ½-inch thick (they will puff up on the grill to look like meatballs).
 Place on the baking sheet and cover with plastic wrap, then refrigerate until ready to cook.